What is TOSSD?

 Many countries and multilateral organisations track the support they provide to promote sustainable development in developing countries.
 But, the risk of getting a multitude of statistical datasets is real.
 This would affect comparability and data usage by recipient countries and other stakeholders.

 TOSSD is a statistical framework agreed by a large, diverse group of countries and organisations.
-This aims to ensure a coherent, comparable, unified system to track SDG-related investments.
+It aims to ensure a coherent, comparable, unified system to track SDG-related investments.
 TOSSD informs development planning, SDG monitoring and helps identify priorities to finance sustainable development.

 The greater focus on sustainable development is not the only change in the financial landscape.
 This landscape also has more and new actors, and new financial instruments.
 TOSSD better reflects this complex landscape than existing international statistics on development finance.